-Located on the premises of the University of Twente campus in Enschede, Frames’ experience of CO2 goes back a number of years.
-It first designed CO2 capture units for the oil and gas industry by applying GALLOXOL® technology originally developed in the Netherlands, to the needs of an industrial-scale process.
-Five years ago, the company began adapting its GALLOXOL® technology for CO2 removal in the biogas market.
+Frames’ experience of CO2 goes back a number of years, being located on the premises of the University of Twente campus in Enschede.
+We first designed CO2 capture units for the oil and gas industry by applying GALLOXOL® technology originally developed in the Netherlands, to the needs of an industrial-scale process.
+Five years ago, Frames began adapting its GALLOXOL® technology for CO2 removal in the biogas market.

 Dutch Government Expands SDE+ Carbon Reduction Initiative

 The SDE ++ is intended to contribute in a cost-effective way to reducing CO2 emissions.
-In 2030 emissions must be reduced by 49 percent compared to 1990.
+By 2030 emissions must be reduced by 49 percent compared to 1990.
 All coal-fired plants must also be closed.
-Techniques that reduce CO2 and are cost-effective are, according to the government, the first to be eligible for a subsidy.
+Techniques that reduce CO2 and are cost-effective are the first to be eligible for a subsidy, according to the government.